-In this study, we conducted seasonal investigations in Hiroshima Bay wh had largest scale of oyster farming in Japan, and determined the species composition of phytoplanktons, primary production, and secondary production of the net zooplanktons and oysters, and estimated energy transfer efficiency.
-From the results, we clarified the impact of the oyster farming on the biological productivity of lower trophic levels and temporal and spatial variations of the productive structure, and discuss spatial difference of the transfer efficiencies and the carrying capacity of oyster farming in the bay.
+In this study, we conducted seasonal investigations in Hiroshima Bay which had the largest scale of oyster farming in Japan, and determined the species composition of phytoplanktons, primary production, and secondary production of the net zooplanktons and oysters, and their estimated energy transfer efficiency.
+From the results, we clarified the impact of the oyster farming on the biological productivity of lower trophic levels and temporal and spatial variations of the productive structure, and discussed the spatial difference of the transfer efficiencies and the carrying capacity of oyster farming in the bay.

 II.
-MATERIAL AND METHOD
+MATERIALS AND METHOD

 Study area

 We established seven sampling stations (Stns H1-7) in Hiroshima Bay, Seto Inland Sea, Japan (Stn H5: 34°15’59” N, 132°20’59” E) (Fig. 1).
 We conducted seasonal investigations (four times per year) of biological productivity of lower trophic levels at these stations between September 2014 and August 2015.
 In the bay, Ohta River empties into the innermost part of the bay, and mean river water discharge is approximately 7 × 106 m3/d [12].
-There are many rafts for farming of oysters throughout the whole bay, and they densely arranged in the northern part of the bay.
+There are many rafts for farming of oysters throughout the whole bay, and they were densely arranged in the northern part of the bay.